 CURRENT PROJECTS INCLUDE:

-• The first food justice micro-grant program on the Central Coast in partnership with our first LOCAL corporate partner.
-To be launched in Spring of 2024.
+- The first Food Justice Micro-grant Program on the Central Coast in partnership with our first LOCAL corporate partner.
+Launched in Spring of 2024, awardees selected in Summer of 2024.

 SUCCESS STORIES